 Former County Circuit Court – Green River

 Location: 177 North Center Street / West 2nd North Street

 Architect: William Dubois

 Description: The building faces east and is a one story buff colored brick structure.
 The building is located on landscaped grounds in the center of Green River on the north side of the courthouse.
 The building has a raised basement and is located on a slope with steps descending along the slope.
 The east front has a portico with two columns rising to a wide pediment.
 The red colored roof is hipped.
 The building was constructed as a library and in 1981, the building was converted into a court facility and county office.
 The courtroom was located on the first story.
-The architect was Dolence & Frullo and the contractor was Constatini Construction Company Inc. The building housed the Circuit Court of the 3rd Judicial District until 2018 when it moved to the County Justice Center.
+The architect was Dolence & Frullo and the contractor was Constatini Construction Company Inc. The building housed the County Circuit Court of the 3rd Judicial District until 2018 when it moved to the courthouse and County Justice Center.

 History: The county was created in 1867 as Carter county with county seat at South Pass City ( which is now in Fremont County ).
 The county name was changed to Sweetwater in 1869 and Green River was selected as the county seat in 1875.
 The first courthouse was built in 1876.
 An addition was constructed in 1908.
 The courthouse was torn down when the second and present courthouse was constructed in 1965 to 1967.
 The County Justice Center was constructed in 2016 to 2018.

 County Courthouse – Green River

 Circuit Court Courthouse – Green River

 Photos taken 2009 and 2013